GANys/Measur3D/README.md

 ## Acknowledgments

 The management of the 3D meshes is based on the [Ninja](https://ninja.cityjson.org/) viewer and its features.
-This tool is developed under the supervision of Prof. Hugo Ledoux by the GeoInformation research Group from TUDelft.
+This tool is developed under the supervision of [Hugo Ledoux](https://twitter.com/hugoledoux) by the GeoInformation research Group from TUDelft.

 ## Authors